 - Studies of language skills.
 How do people acquire them?
 Why are there people who can learn the language faster than others?

 - How do morals develop?
 Why do some children learn morals quickly, while others take a long time to learn?

-- How can someone who is aging keep their independence?
+- How can someone aging keep their independence?
 How can one reverse disorders that can lead to cognitive decline?

 - How do babies develop?